What Is an MPhil?

 How Much Does an MPhil Cost?

-Your tuition will depend on your subject field, your mode of study, i.e. part-time or full-time and where you’re from.
+Your course fees will depend on your subject field, your mode of study, i.e. part-time or full-time and where you’re from.

 For home and EU students, the average tuition fee for an MPhil is approximately: